scottgonzalez/pretty-diff/readme.md

 # Pretty Diff

 Pretty diff generates colorized HTML diffs similar to the diff/commit views on GitHub.
-Simply use `git pretty-diff` the same way you use `git diff` and you'll get pretty diffs.
+Simply use `git pd` the same way you use `git diff` and you'll get pretty diffs.
-If you want to share the diff, you can use `git gist-diff` and you'll get a new gist.
+If you want to share the diff, you can use `git gd` and you'll get a new gist.

 ## Installation

 Clone the repo and then create a Git alias.
 Open `~/.gitconfig` and add:

 	[alias]
-		pretty-diff = !node /path/to/pretty-diff.js
+		pd = !/path/to/pretty-diff.js
-		gist-diff = !node /path/to/gist-diff.js
+		gd = !/path/to/gist-diff.js

 ## Usage